 Zika is a mosquito-borne virus that, like dengue and chikungunya, is contracted through the bite of an infected mosquito.
 The Aedes aegypti is the species of mosquito that transmits all of these viruses.
 There is some evidence that Zika may also be transmitted through sexual intercourse with an infected person.

-Most people infected with the virus (about 80%) do not show any symptoms at all, those who do may experience fever, rash, joint pain and red eyes.
+The majority of people infected with the virus (about 80%) do not show any symptoms at all, and those who do may experience fever, rash, joint pain and red eyes.
 They usually recover within about a week.
-However, the virus is of particular concern for pregnant women and women trying to get pregnant, as it may be related to birth defects such as microcephaly; infants born to women infected with Zika while pregnant may have small heads and underdeveloped brains.
-At present there is no vaccine or treatment for the Zika virus.
+However, the virus is of particular concern for pregnant women and women trying to get pregnant and their partners, as it may be related to birth defects such as microcephaly; infants born to women infected with Zika while pregnant may have small heads and underdeveloped brains.
+At present, there is no vaccine or treatment for the Zika virus.

 If you are not a woman of childbearing age, the Zika virus is unlikely to cause you any trouble.
-If you're pregnant or trying to get pregnant, you may want to avoid travel to places where the Zika virus has been detected.
+If you're pregnant or trying to get pregnant, or the partner of someone who is, you may want to avoid travel to places where the Zika virus has been detected.
 Everyone should protect themselves against mosquito bites because they can also transmit other diseases such as dengue and chikungunya.